What is a makerspace?

 How are you funded?

-Thanks to community sponsors, membership are subsidized.
+The true cost of membership is closer to $300 per month, but thanks to community sponsors, membership are subsidized.
 Our goal is to reduce the barrier to entry, so the more sponsors come on board, the lower memberships become!
 You can make a difference by inviting your friends, employer, or government representative to become a sponsor.

-What can't you make at the makerspace?
+What can't you make at the Lacey MakerSpace?

 Weapons, anything illegal, and anything dangerous.
 If you're unsure if your project qualifies, speak to a staff member before getting started.